openshift-labs/learn-katacoda/middleware/pipelines/05task-resource-def.md

 update-deployment   4 seconds ago
 ```

 We will be using `buildah` clusterTasks, which gets installed along with Operator.
-Operator installs few ClusterTask which you can see.
+The operator installs a few ClusterTask which you can see.

+`tkn clustertasks ls`{{execute}}

 ```
-$ tkn clustertasks ls
 NAME                       DESCRIPTION   AGE
 buildah                                  1 day ago buildah-v0-14-3                          1 day ago